Late Show Top Ten List

 The Top Ten List was a regular segment of the television programs Late Night with David Letterman and the Late Show with David Letterman.
 Each night, host David Letterman would present a list of ten items, compiled by his writing staff, that circulated around a common theme.

 The lists were usually given humorous topics such as Top Ten Signs Your Kid Had A Bad First Day At School or Top Ten Rejected James Bond Gadgets.
 Some were based on current events.
-Many guests like Adam Sandler or Bill Murray would come into the show to fulfill the answers.
-Letterman would also occasionally give an intentionally absurd and mundane category, such as Top Ten Numbers Between One and Ten, drawing humor from the silliness of ranking such mundane items.
+Many guests like Adam Sandler or Bill Murray would come into the show to provide the answers.
+Letterman would also occasionally give an intentionally absurd and mundane category, such as Top Ten Numbers Between One and Ten, drawing humor from the silliness of ranking such items.

 Origin

 Letterman's top ten skit was thought of when Steve O'Donnell was head writer of the Late Night with David Letterman show.
-According to O'Donnell, the Top Ten List was an "almost simultaneous inspiration arriving from staffers Jim Downey, Randy Cohen and Robert “Morty” Morton — largely prompted by the ridiculous 'eligible bachelor' lists in a local New York paper that included the 84-year-old Bill Paley.
+According to O'Donnell, the Top Ten List was an "almost simultaneous inspiration arriving from staffers Jim Downey, Randy Cohen and Robert "Morty" Morton — largely prompted by the ridiculous 'eligible bachelor' lists in a local New York paper that included the 84-year-old Bill Paley.
 'Why, we can put such nonsense together ourselves!' we exclaimed.
 And we did."

 On September 18, 1985, the very first list, "The Top Ten Words That Almost Rhyme With 'Peas'" was broadcast.

 The switch from NBC to CBS

-Before Letterman's departure for CBS, NBC had insisted that the "Top Ten List" was the intellectual property of the network, and demanded that it not be used on his new show; Letterman rebutted that the list was not NBC's property or even his own, since he had stolen the concept from elsewhere.
-A loose compromise was reached where it would be renamed the "Late Show Top Ten," although Letterman would soon simply refer to it once again as the "Top Ten List", with no repercussions.
+Before Letterman's departure for CBS, NBC had insisted that the "Top Ten List" was the intellectual property of the network and demanded that it not be used on his new show; Letterman rebutted that the list was not NBC's property or even his own, since he had stolen the concept from elsewhere.
+A loose compromise was reached where it would be renamed the "Late Show Top Ten", although Letterman would soon simply refer to it once again as the "Top Ten List", with no repercussions.

-The only significant modifications in the Late Show years have been the elimination of mentioning a "home office" (such as Wahoo, Nebraska), and the addition of a computer-animated introduction and closing as well as background graphics.
+The only significant modifications in the Late Show years were the elimination of mentioning a "home office" (such as Wahoo, Nebraska), and the addition of a computer-animated introduction and closing as well as background graphics.